Hansoft/Hansoft-Jean-NumberBehavior/README.md

 allows you to add custom behaviors that are triggered when changes are made in a Hansoft project where a behavior typically performs a certain kind of update of some Hansoft items.

-NumerBehavior is a component that realizes one specific behavior for Jean for Hansoft.
+NumberBehavior is a component that realizes one specific behavior for Jean for Hansoft.

 Please see the main Readme for Jean for Hansoft for further information.